-Services for Students with Disabilities Office (SSDO) offers assistive support to students with special needs.
-Services encompass the provision of technological devices, note takers, interpreters, scribes, and dictators.
+Services for Students with Disabilities Office (SSDO) provides assistive support to students with special needs.
+Services encompass the provision of technological devices, note-takers, interpreters, scribes, and dictators.
 The Services for Students with Disabilities Office (SSDO) will provide information for all students seeking any type of academic accommodations.

 Application Process and Student Guidelines (Updated 3/05/2019).

 - pre-admission counseling

 - Kurzweil 3000

 - READ: OutLoud reads eBooks aloud.
 It also has a built-in web browser that reads the internet

 The office does not provide personal attendant care or services of a personal nature; nor does the Office provide equipment or devices of a personal nature.

 A student who has not registered for classes for one or more semesters must contact the SSDO, at least thirty (30) days prior to the start of any semester (Fall, Spring or Summer) to notify the SSDO of the student’s intent to return to South Suburban College and the need to resume their academic accommodations.
 The interactive process will be reviewed at this time.

 SSC was saddened to learn of the passing of former student Rocky Clark.
 Rocky, just 28 years old, died on January 5, 2012, at Ingalls Memorial Hospital in Harvey.
 Rocky was paralyzed from the neck down after a spinal cord injury in 2000.
 His injury was a result of a tackle that occurred during a football game at Eisenhower High School against Oak Forest.
 He spent the next eleven years nearly prone in a wheelchair.